 The good news is that things have become easier for anyone wanting to set up an outdoor camera.
 It used to be that you had to register your camera with the Information Commissioner’s Office (ICO), paying an annual fee to go on a database.
 Thanks to changes in personal data protection law, you no longer have to register.

 This doesn’t mean free-reign to capture what you want, however.
 You still have to take account of people’s privacy to stay on the right side of current data protection laws.
 The government’s guidance on the use of CCTV systems carries basic information, but doesn’t go into great depth.
-Here, we cover everything you need to know.
+Here, we cover everything that you need to know.
 Note that internal security cameras aren’t subject to the same regulations, since they record on private property only.

 1. Justify the need for a security camera